Speed Cameras and the Weigh-in-Motion Violation Monitoring System

 Certified-DOF-Proposed-Amendment-of-Rules-re-Speed-Cameras-and-the-Weigh-in-Motion-Violation-Monitoring-System.pdf

-The New York City Department of Finance (“DOF”) is proposing rules concerning a highway construction or maintenance work area speed photo violation monitoring program to enforce state laws against exceeding posted maximum speed limits in highway construction or maintenance work areas.
-These rules will establish the fines and penalty for such violations, provide requirements for the notice of liability that will be sent to motorists by the certain agencies and authorize the Parking Violations Bureau (“PVB”), a division of DOF, to adjudicate allegations of liability.
-This rule would also amend the City’s rules regarding the Weigh-in-Motion Violation Monitoring System to clarify that the PVB will only adjudicate violations occurring within the City of New York.
+Pursuant to the authority vested in the New York City Department of Finance (“DOF”) pursuant to New York City Charter §§ 1043(a) and 1504, New York City Administrative Code § 19-203 and Vehicle and Traffic Law (“VTL”) §§ 237, 385-a, and 1180-e, DOF hereby adopts rules establishing a highway construction or maintenance work area speed photo violation monitoring program to enforce state laws against exceeding posted maximum speed limits in highway construction or maintenance work areas.
+These rules establish the fines and penalty amounts for such violations, provide requirements for the notice of liability that will be sent to motorists by the certain agencies and authorize the Parking Violations Bureau (“PVB”), a division of DOF, to adjudicate allegations of liability.
+This rule also amends the City’s rules regarding the Weigh-in-Motion Violation Monitoring System to clarify that the PVB will only adjudicate violations occurring within the City of New York.

 Online comments: 3